michalhromas1/angular-template/README.md

 #### Api

 All information related to api, should be a middleware between actual backend api and the frontend app.
-Should contain only api services and related helpers, no components, routing or modules.
+Should contain only api services, related helpers and api mocks, no components, routing or modules.
 All services should be providedIn: 'root'.

 #### Features